Agnitor44/Marvel-Finder/README.md

 ![Details](https://media.discordapp.net/attachments/1052654966889775215/1086686281188261958/image.png?width=868&height=675)

 <strong>Read tracker:</strong> This feature allows users to track how many pages of a comic book they have read.
 Users can manually input the number of pages read.
+(You can use this feature only if page count is provided by api)

 ![ReadTracker](https://cdn.discordapp.com/attachments/1052654966889775215/1088113892896546976/image.png)